 Genetic evolution has left humans with a notably impoverished sense of smell.
 We start with unusually few olfactory receptors (less than 5% of a dog's or even a rabbit's) connected to a relatively small patch of brain (Smith and Bhatnagar, 2019).
 Upright posture takes our noses away from the ground and the genitals, where the most interesting and useful odors tend to be found.
 This is perhaps why evolution endowed humans with hairy armpits that become smelly as the rising sex hormones in adolescence interact with the mostly odorless secretions of young children (Stoddart, 1998).
 Nevertheless, loss of most body hair and a fondness for immersing ourselves in water makes us less smelly than the rest of the apes.
-Modern culture reinforces this by regular bathing, scented soaps, deodorants and perfumes.
-Thus both genetic and cultural evolution have conspired to reduce the salience of olfactory cues, probably because they would otherwise drive the instinctive behaviors that humans must suppress to develop large, multi-ethnic societies.
+Modern culture reinforces this evolutionary suppression of pheromone-driven instincts by regular bathing, scented soaps, deodorants and perfumes.